Stimulated Raman spectroscopy: Quantitative description

 When the difference in wavelengths between both lasers is close to some Raman transition, the Raman gain coefficient $g_R$ receives values on the order of $10^{-30}[\mathrm{cm}^2/\mathrm{molecule}\cdot\mathrm{sr}]$ resulting with an efficient SRS.
-As this difference starts to differ from a specific Raman transition the value of the Raman gain coefficient drops down and the process becomes increasingly less efficient and less detectable.
+As this difference starts to differ from a specific Raman transition, the Raman gain coefficient's value drops, and the process becomes increasingly less efficient and less detectable.

-An SRS experimental setup includes two laser beams (usually co-linear) of the same polarization, one is employed as pump and the other as Stokes.
+An SRS experimental setup includes two laser beams (usually co-linear) of the same polarization; one is employed as pump and the other as Stokes.
 Usually, at least one of the lasers is pulsed.
-This modulation in the laser intensity helps to detect the signal, furthermore, it helps increase the signal's amplitude, which also helps detection.
-When designing the experimental setup, one has great liberty when choosing the pump and Stokes lasers as the Raman condition (shown in the equation above) applies only on the difference in wavelengths.
+This modulation in the laser intensity helps to detect the signal; furthermore, it helps increase the signal's amplitude, which also helps detection.
+When designing the experimental setup, one has great liberty when choosing the pump and Stokes lasers, as the Raman condition (shown in the equation above) applies only to the difference in wavelengths.

 Comparison with other Raman spectroscopy variants

-Since SRS is a resonantly enhanced process, its signal is several orders of magnitude higher than that of a spontaneous Raman scattering, making it a much more efficient spectroscopic tool.
-Furthermore, the signal intensity of SRS is also several orders of magnitude higher than another highly common sort of spectroscopy – coherent anti-Stokes Raman spectroscopy.
-SRS involves only two photons, as opposed to the latter, which involves three photons.
-Thus, the occurrence of SRS is more probable and results with a higher signal.
+Since SRS is a resonantly enhanced process, its signal is several orders of magnitude higher than a spontaneous Raman scattering, making it a much more efficient spectroscopic tool.
+Furthermore, the signal intensity of SRS is also several orders of magnitude higher than another prevalent sort of spectroscopy – coherent anti-Stokes Raman spectroscopy.
+SRS involves only two photons, as opposed to the latter, which involves three.
+Thus, the occurrence of SRS is more probable and results in a higher signal.
 There are two additional prominent variants of spontaneous Raman spectroscopy – surface-enhanced Raman spectroscopy and resonance Raman spectroscopy.
-The former is designated for Raman spectroscopy of molecules adsorbed on rough surfaces such as metal surfaces or nanostructures where it magnifies the Raman signal by many orders of magnitude.
-The latter corresponds to a spontaneous Raman scattering process performed by a laser with a frequency close to the electronic transition of the subject in study.
+The former is designated for Raman spectroscopy of molecules adsorbed on rough surfaces such as metal surfaces or nanostructures, which magnifies the Raman signal by many orders of magnitude.
+The latter corresponds to a spontaneous Raman scattering process performed by a laser with a frequency close to the electronic transition of the subject in the study.
 This may amplify the signal.
 However, it requires the use of highly powerful UV or X-ray lasers that might cause photodegradation and might also induce fluorescence.

 Applications

 SRS is employed in various applications from a wide variety of fields.
-All applications utilize the ability of SRS to detect a vibrational (or rotational) spectral signature of the subject in study.
+All applications utilize the ability of SRS to detect a vibrational (or rotational) spectral signature of the subject in the study.
 Here are some examples:

 Study of molecular conformational structures

 Works in this field were done both in the Cina and Bar groups.
 Each conformer is associated with a slightly different SRS spectral signature.
-Detection of these different landscapes is an indication of the different conformational structures of the same molecule.
+Detection of these different landscapes indicates the different conformational structures of the same molecule.

 Material composition analysis

 Here, the SRS signal dependence on the concentration of the material is utilized.
-Measuring different SRS signals, associated with the different materials in the composition, allow for the determination of the stoichiometric relations of the composition.
+Measuring different SRS signals associated with the different materials in the composition allows for the determination of the composition's stoichiometric relations.